Car insurance for vehicle stored in garage

 - If the vehicle is secured in the garage, you can remove coverage altogether.
-Bear in mind, if the vehicle is damage by an uninsured driver, you would have no coverage.
+Bear in mind, if the vehicle is damaged by an uninsured driver, you would have no coverage.
 If you have a loan on the vehicle, this will most likely be a violation of the agreement.
-You would risk have forced car insurance or collateral protection insurance placed on the vehicle which is typically very expensive.
+You would risk having forced car insurance or collateral protection insurance placed on the vehicle which is typically very expensive.

 - You can add storage coverage to the vehicle.
 This coverage, defined further here, only provides comprehensive coverage.
 The issue with this policy has to do with your vehicle registration.
 Texas actively monitors registration and thus this might not be an option for you.

 - Consider usage based insurance programs.
-Rootmight be an alternative for you.
+Root might be an alternative for you.

 Best of luck.
 If you have any questions or want a quote for car insurance, see our guides here.